EdDuarte/website/content/sections/other/_index.md

   Priority: 0.7
 ---

-Awards, articles, or places where I've said words elsewhere on the web.
+Me elsewhere on the web.